Harry Kendall Thaw: Drug use

 Various sources document Thaw's drug addiction, which became habitual after his expulsion from Harvard.
-He reportedly injected large amounts of cocaine and morphine, occasionally mixing the two drugs into one injection known as a speedball.
-He was also known to use laudanum; on at least one occasion he drank a full bottle in a single swallow.
-Thaw's drug addiction was verified when his wife, Evelyn Nesbit, found confirmation upon opening a bureau drawer.
-In her own words she related, "One day...I found a little silver box oblong in shape, about two and one half inches in length, containing a hypodermic syringe...I asked Thaw what it was for, and he stated to me that he had been ill, and had to make some excuse.
+He reportedly injected large amounts of cocaine and morphine, occasionally mixing the two drugs into one injection.
+He was also known to use laudanum (tincture of opium), and on at least one occasion he drank a full bottle in a single swallow.
+Thaw's drug addiction was verified by his wife, Evelyn Nesbit.
+In a sworn statement she made before their marriage, she said that "One day...I found a little silver box oblong in shape, about two-and-one-half inches in length, containing a hypodermic syringe ...
+I asked Thaw what it was for, and he stated to me that he had been ill, and had to make some excuse.
 He said he had been compelled to take cocaine."